Yawara!: Characters

 Sayaka is an extremely spoiled daughter of one of Japan's richest families.
 She has never failed to dominate any sport she has cared to try.
 When Yawara shows her up, she decides to stop at nothing to defeat her and becomes her rival.
 She has a false tooth, which is a sore point for her, and one that Yawara keeps accidentally bringing up.
 She becomes Yawara's rival not only in judo but also for Shinnosuke's affection.
-Honami is ponounced like hon ami, not ho na mi.
+Honami is pronounced like hon ami, not ho na mi.